csound-plugins/csound-plugins/src/semsys/README.md

 The model is **not tied to Whisper** — any end-to-end graph matching the I/O contract (`audio_stream` bytes in → `str` text out, plus the generation scalars) works.
 The model directory must hold `model.onnx` and `model.onnx.data` (external weights). `maxlen` comes from the model's config, not chosen freely.
-Each transcription covers a **single audio window whose length is fixed by the model** (~30 s for Whisper); longer audio must be split into segments, or captured with `semsttsubmitlive`, which uses a built-in energy gate to avoid arbitrary fixed cuts.
+The model transcribes a **single audio window whose length is fixed by the model** (~30 s for Whisper); the offline opcodes (`semsttsubmitfile`, `semsttsubmitarray`, `semsttsubmitft`) **split longer audio automatically** into ≤30 s segments — cutting at the quietest point near each boundary — transcribe each, and join the texts into one result. `semsttsubmitlive` instead uses a built-in energy gate to close usable speech windows.
 See [doc/semsttload.md](doc/semsttload.md) for the contract, limits and the Whisper export recipe.

 See `doc/` for the per-opcode reference.